 Being in Barcelona and not visiting the Sagrada Familia is “sacrilege” in informal tourist terms!
 The extraordinary Gaudí church is dedicated to the Holy Family and is known as the largest unfinished church in the world.
 Construction is scheduled to be completed in 2026, 144 years after construction began.

-The Sagrada Família combines several architectural styles, including Catalan modernism, Art Nouveau and Spanish late Gothic, but Gaudí’s masterpiece defies these kinds of definitions when you stare open-mouthed at the ceiling of the nave.
+The Sagrada Família combines several architectural styles, including Catalan modernism, Art Nouveau, and Spanish late Gothic, but Gaudí’s masterpiece defies these kinds of definitions when you stare open-mouthed at the ceiling of the nave.
 Visitors are first impressed by the exterior appearance of the temple.
-The expressive façade of the Nativity, depicting the birth of Jesus, and the imposing façade of the Passion, depicting Jesus’ suffering, death and resurrection are impressive.
+The expressive façade of the Nativity, depicting the birth of Jesus, and the imposing façade of the Passion, depicting Jesus’ suffering, death, and resurrection, are impressive.

 Park Güell